stackabletech/trino-operator/tests/templates/kuttl/smoke_aws/README.md

 aws s3 cp yellow_tripdata_2021-07.csv s3://${BUCKET_NAME}/taxi-data/
 ```

-You will need to update the bucket name in [check-s3.py](check-s3.py).
+You will need to update the bucket name in the assert call for [check-s3.py](../commons/check-s3.py).

 ## Add AWS credentials